catalyst/moodle-tool_mfa/README.md

 ```
 You must be:
-* logged in via saml
+* has an authentication type of saml
 OR
-* be on a secure network
+* is on a secured network
 OR
-* use TOTP
+* using a TOTP app
 OR
-* on validate your email AND answer your security questions
+* has valid email setup AND answers security questions
 ```

 ## Debugging